 Healthcare Power of Attorney

 The “durable power of attorney for health care,” or “health care proxy,” is a document that lets you state who should make health care decisions for you if you’re no longer able to make them yourself.
 Your inability to make your own decisions may be temporary because of an accident or permanent because of a disease.
 The person you name is called the agent or attorney-in-fact.

 The document lets you name an agent and specify the treatments you want or don’t want to have.
 Unlike a living will, you don’t have to be terminally ill or in a coma for a power of attorney to take effect.
 It applies anytime you lose your ability to make health care decisions.

-You can name anyone over age 18 as your agent, except for your doctor or his employees.
+You can name anyone over age 18 as your agent, except for your doctor or their employees.
 The agent has no legal obligation to serve and isn’t responsible for the financial costs of your treatment.
 Only one agent can serve at a time, but you can name other agents to fill in if your first choice isn’t able or willing to fill the role.